CatalystCode/CustomSearch/README.md

 # Custom Search

-> Sample custom search project using azure search and the US Tax Code.
+> Sample custom search project using Azure Search and the US Tax Code.

-> Python script that allows you to quickly and iteratively customize, improve and measure your custom search experience.
+> Python scripts and Jupyter notebooks that allow you to quickly and iteratively customize, improve and measure your custom search experience.

 ## Custom Search Service Development Features in the Python Scripts